Field Operations · District 1 Home Page

 To facilitate a safe and efficient motoring environment on state highways by:

-Lieutenant Keith Trowbridge is the Assistant District Commander of patrol officers and enforcement activity in East Pierce County of District 1, encompassing state routes that connect and are in the communities of Parkland, Spanaway, Eatonville, Elbe, Puyallup, Graham, Sumner, Orting, Bonney Lake, Buckley, South Prairie, Carbonado and Wilkeson.
+Lieutenant Zach Elmore is the Assistant District Commander of patrol officers and enforcement activity in East Pierce County of District 1, encompassing state routes that connect and are in the communities of Parkland, Spanaway, Eatonville, Elbe, Puyallup, Graham, Sumner, Orting, Bonney Lake, Buckley, South Prairie, Carbonado and Wilkeson.
 This area of Pierce County encompasses an urban and rural mix of around the state and interstate routes east of Interstate 5 and up to the boundaries of Mount Rainier National Park.

 Headquarters & Communications: